mpneuried/connect-redis-sessions/README.md

 4. use express redis sessions as middleware
 `app.use( ConnectRedisSessions( { app: "myappname" } ) );`

+<span style="color:red">**Attension:**</span>
+If you're using Express < 4.x then please use version `0.x` otherwise use version `1.x` of `connect-redis-sessions`.
+It schould work with connect and the older Express, but there could be eventual issues due to the new Express 4.x api behaviour i haven't found yet.

 ## Initialisation

 **`ConnectRedisSessions( options )`**